 Socialism and You!

-Funny enough – corporate tax rate in Vietnam is actually significantly lower in Vietnam, and people still complain about it all the time.
+Funnily enough – the corporate tax rate is actually significantly lower in Vietnam, and people still complain about it all the time.
 The ones who pay, anyway.

 The standard tax rate is 20%, and most startups and ventures can get special tax breaks for the first few years.